multiversx/mx-chain-scripts/README.md

 ## INTRODUCTION

 The current scripts version aims to bring the validator experience to a higher standard.
+This variant of the scripts can be used on any of the Elronds Networks (mainnet,testnet or devnet) by setting the new `ENVIRONMENT` variable.
+Running an observers plus proxy stack is also supported on all Elrond Networks.
 Following a few simple steps, you can run your node(s) on the local machine.
 Each node will run in background as a separate systemd unit.

 ## REQUIREMENTS

-- Running Ubuntu 18.04 & up
+- Running Ubuntu 18.04, 20.04 & up
 - Running the script requires a user (not root) with sudo priviledges (without password).

 ## SCRIPT SETTINGS - MUST BE MODIFIED BEFORE FIRST RUN

-- config/variables.cfg - used to define username, home path, validator keys location, Github OAUTH Token, SSH port, extra node parameters.
+- config/variables.cfg - used to define the environment, username, home path, validator keys location, Github OAUTH Token, extra node parameters.
-In this file, it is very important to set the `CUSTOM_HOME` and `CUSTOM_USER` variables.
+In this file, it is very important to set the `ENVIRONMENT` , `CUSTOM_HOME` and `CUSTOM_USER` variables.
 Whoever wants to use the keybase identity, should provide here the `IDENTITY` value as it will be written automatically by the upgrade script each time an upgrade occurs.
+Additionally we strongly encourage you to generate your own Github OAUTH Token and add it to the `GITHUBTOKEN` variable inside the config/variables.cfg file

 ## KEY MANAGEMENT